IslamRustamov/blog/README.md

-My personal blog in process
+#My personal blog

+I'm not going to fill it with posts by the way